-- Serves the lowest income occupants (households serving households at or below 80% AMI). - Serves qualified occupants for the longest period of time (affordability period). - Projects located, wholly or in part, within a designated Enterprise Zone, pursuant to the Enterprise, Zone Act, Nebraska Revised Statutes §13-2101 through §13-2112. - Projects located within an area that has been declared an Extremely Blighted Area under Nebraska Revised Statutes §18-2101.02.
+- Serves the lowest income occupants (households serving households at or below 80% AMI). - Serves qualified occupants for the longest period of time (affordability period). - Projects located, wholly or in part, within a designated Enterprise Zone, pursuant to the Enterprise Zone Act, Nebraska Revised Statutes §13-2101 through §13-2112. - Projects are located, wholly or in part, within a designated Opportunity Zone, pursuant to the Federal Tax Cuts and Jobs Act.
+Public Law 115-97. - Projects located within an area that has been declared an Extremely Blighted Area under Nebraska Revised Statutes §18-2101.02.